aio-libs/aiohttp/docs/client.rst

 Streaming uploads
 -----------------

-aiohttp support multiple types of streaming uploads, which allows you to send large files without reading them into memory.
+:mod:`aiohttp` supports multiple types of streaming uploads, which allows you to send large files without reading them into memory.

 As a simple case, simply provide a file-like object for your body::